Parameterized Prompt for Incremental Object Detection: Introduction

 To tackle the above problems, this paper proposes \textbf{P}arameterized \textbf{P}rompt for \textbf{I}ncremental \textbf{O}bject \textbf{D}etection (P$^2$IOD).
-We argue that preserving prompts in a task-isolated manner leads to confusion when handling co-occurring scenarios in IOD.
-To address this limitation, we propose a novel framework for prompt-based IOD.
-In our framework, the structure for preserving prompt knowledge exhibits an adaptive consolidation property, ensuring that knowledge is preserved holistically across tasks while dynamically updating previously learned knowledge according to the co-occurring objects in the current task.
-Moreover, the prompt structure constrains updates to critical parameters, mitigating catastrophic forgetting.
-Building upon this idea, P$^2$IOD redesigns the prompts pool as a parameterized multi-layer perceptron (MLP) to generate prompts, so as to exploit the adaptive consolidation property of neural networks, which naturally update learned knowledge in response to losses from co-occurring objects.
-We further interpret the constraint on parameterized prompts as a form of model fusion, where the parameters of previous and current prompts are preserved or merged based on their importance and consistency, ensuring that the knowledge from each task is retained.
-In addition, we introduce pseudo-labeling during training to mine latent knowledge from co-occurring objects.
+We argue that preserving knowledge in a task-isolated manner leads to confusion when handling co-occurring scenarios in IOD.
+To overcome the confusion, we advocate that the structure for preserving prompt knowledge should exhibit an adaptive consolidation property, ensuring that knowledge is preserved holistically across tasks, while previous task knowledge can be dynamically updated in co-occurring scenarios.
+Building upon this, we further mitigate catastrophic forgetting by constraining updates to critical parameters within the prompt structure.
+Based on this insight, P$^2$IOD redesigns the prompts pool as a parameterized multi-layer perceptron (MLP), so as to leveraging the adaptive consolidation property inherent in neural networks, which naturally update learned knowledge in response to losses from co-occurring objects.
+We interpret the constraint on parameterized prompts as a form of model fusion, where the parameters of previous and current prompts are preserved or merged based on their importance and consistency, ensuring that the knowledge from each task is retained.
+In addition, we introduce pseudo-labeling to mine latent knowledge from co-occurring objects.

 Our contributions can be summarized as follows.